ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

-# Customizing Your Domain on CodeCapsules
+# Customizing Your Domain on Code Capsules

 ## How domains work, and why have your own